gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## initPat(String)
 Sets PAT as is.
-Use the method when none encryption is required.<br>
+Use the method when no encryption is required.<br>
-GIJFacade requires an IntegrationRequest with an encrypted PAT, so use `setPat()` instead of `initPat()`.
+[GIJFacade](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-services-GIJFacade-gij-self-managed) requires an [IntegrationRequest](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed) with an encrypted PAT, so use `setPat()` instead of `initPat()`.

 ### **Parameters**
 * `pat`: